AndraRaco/App-Receipt-Scanner/README.md

 Once the app will have every feature ready, it will be published on Android Store and be available to the public.

-## Describing the app - (non-tehbical description - user stories, backlog creation, features list, design description, behavior description)
+## Describing the app - (non-tehnical description - user stories, backlog creation, features list, design description, behavior description)

 ### 1. User stories